 Another techie traveler weighed in with her own, somewhat related preference: “Outlets!
 [My] pet peeve is finding [the] only outlets in [the] terminal snagged by people watching movies on [their] computer,” said @CAMillsap.
-While I didn’t see any in Vancouver, many other airports (such as Philadelphia International and Toronto Pearson) have added special charging stations to help travelers keep laptops, cell phones and other gadgets juiced up when they’re on the go — without having to huddle on the floor beside an inconveniently located wall outlet.
+Vancouver and numerous other airports have added special charging stations to help travelers keep laptops, cell phones, and other gadgets juiced up when they’re on the go—without having to huddle on the floor beside an inconveniently located wall outlet.

 What do you find most essential for a great airport?

 - 9 Stylish Items You Need to Complete Your Airport Outfit

 - 7 New Books You Can Download at the Airport